Skip to content

 TIP

 Environment variables are the recommended approach for production deployments and Docker containers.
-The file-based approach is convenient for local development.
+The file-based approach is the right default for local development.

 Connecting

-Once you have credentials, create a client connected to ThetaData's production servers:
+Once you have credentials, connect to ThetaData's production servers:

 rust